Cosmetic Dentistry

 Composite: Not Just for Cars Anymore

 Composite resin is hardened in-office during the dental bonding procedure.
-And while composite doesn’t last quite as long as porcelain, it’s easy to touch up or replace—great news if you’re the kind of person who chews ice or occasionally walks face-first into doorframes.
+And while composite doesn’t last quite as long as porcelain, it’s easier to touch up or replace—great news if you’re the kind of person who chews ice or occasionally walks face-first into doorframes.

 Porcelain: The Polished Favorite